-Long considered the “gold standard” in luxury vinyl plank (LVP) flooring in the U.K., Karndean Designflooring is now an emerging brand here on the other side of the Pond.
+Long considered the “gold standard” in luxury vinyl plank (LVP) flooring in the U.K., Karndean Design flooring is now an emerging brand here on the other side of the Pond.

 Karndean is not a “mass market” budget manufacturer.
 People looking for very high-quality design, a variety of styles, and durability choose Karndean—and don’t mind paying premium prices.
-With that price, however, comes tremendous durability and an impressive selection of colors, textures and looks.
+With that price, however, comes tremendous durability and an impressive selection of colors, textures, and looks.
 In fact, Karndean is an established worldwide brand for some of the most demanding commercial flooring environments.
 That says a lot.

 Sure, there are plenty of brands offering LVP (also called LVT) products, but what makes Karndean Designflooring different?
 Perhaps more importantly, do consumers love or hate those differences?
 Let’s take a closer look at Karndean.

-- Kardean’s LVP Pros
+- The Eco-Friendliest LVP

-Key Advantages of Vinyl Plank Flooring
+Key Advantages Of Vinyl Plank Flooring